Platform engineer salary in 2026: what the data actually shows

 The headline numbers from every major source

-If you Google platform engineer salary in April 2026 you get a scatter of different numbers that look contradictory.
+If you Google platform engineer salary in 2026 you get a scatter of different numbers that look contradictory.
 They are not.
 They measure different things.
-Here is what each source actually reports, captured in April 2026:
+Here is what each source actually reports, re-checked live in June 2026:

 | Source | Reported | What it measures |